pytorch/torchtune/docs/source/basics/tokenizers.rst

 Downloading tokenizers from Hugging Face
 ----------------------------------------

-Use the ``tune download`` command to download tokenizers from Hugging Face.
-They are found on the model page and are downloaded with the model weights.
+Models hosted on Hugging Face are also distributed with the tokenizers they were trained with.
+These are automatically downloaded alongside model weights when using ``tune download``.
+For exmple, this command downloads the Mistral-7B model weights and tokenizer:

 .. code-block:: bash